uwspstar/From-Zero-to-Hero/C#.NET/Blazor/How to distinguish between Blazor WebAssembly and Blazor Server project.md

+### How to distinguish between Blazor WebAssembly and Blazor Server project

 To distinguish between a **Blazor WebAssembly** project and a **Blazor Server** project, you can look at several key differences in the project structure, files, and configurations.

 ---